maxt86/MaxFact/README.md

 2. Upload the avatar
 3. Solve the CAPTCHA
 4. Click on the 'Upload and ask about input' (Option 2b)
-5. Enter any number into the 'input string' field
+5. Put any number into the 'input string' field
 6. Profit!

 Made in 5+ hours :)